-Some clients, especially public authorities, may elect to engage the Architect for limited contract administration services or elect to omit contract administrative services from the Architect's scope of services altogether.
-If this occurs, the Architect's services in the General Conditions should be reviewed carefully and correlated with the provisions of the Agreement between Owner and Architect.
-The parties should be especially alert to the possible delegation of the Architect's duties or authority to someone else, and should specify under this section who will assume each function normally assigned to the Architect.
+Some clients, especially public authorities, may elect to engage the Construction Manager and Architect for limited contract administration services or elect to omit contract administrative services from the Construction Manager or Architect's scope of services altogether.
+If this occurs, the Construction Manager and Architect's services in the General Conditions should be reviewed carefully and correlated with the provisions of the Agreements between the Owner and Architect and the Owner and Construction Manager.
+The parties should be especially alert to the possible delegation of the Construction Manager and Architect's duties or authority to someone else, and should specify under this section who will assume each function normally assigned to the Construction Manager and Architect.
 Other provisions of the General Conditions may have to be modified as well.
-The parties should be aware that changes to the Architect's services in A201-2017 may conflict with the services described in the Owner-Architect Agreement.
-The terms of the A201 are only applicable to the Architect's services to the extent they are consistent with or amended in the Owner-Architect Agreement.
+The parties should be aware that changes to the Construction Manager or Architect's services in AIA Document A232-2019 may conflict with the services described in AIA Documents B132-2019 and C132TM-2019.
+Pursuant to the terms of those Agreements, the terms of the A232 are only applicable to the Architect's and Construction Manager's services to the extent they are consistent with, or amended in, the B132 and C132.

-If the Architect's construction administration duties vary from those identified in A201-2017, use the following model language to identify the variations.
+If the Construction Manager or Architect's construction administration duties vary from those identified in A232-2019, use the following model language to identify the variations.

-§ 4.1.2 The Architect's duties, responsibilities and limitations of authority are modified as follows: (List or attach as an exhibit.)
+§ 4.1.1.1 The Architect's duties, responsibilities and limitations of authority are modified as follows: (List or attach as an exhibit.)